RESOURCES FOR ADVOCACY

 Resource Library

-Newsletter to faith leaders about food security and facts about hunger in Michigan
+Newsletter to faith leaders about food security and facts about hunger in Michigan:

 Learn More About Food Insecurity